Saskatchewan Crescent - 16th Street Slope Remediation

 Slope instability has been a re-occurring issue along the east bank of the South Saskatchewan River for many years.
 In 2014, the lower Meewasin Trail and sidewalk near Saskatchewan Crescent and 16th Street began to show signs of movement.
 In the spring of 2016, the movement increased significantly and the City closed the affected section of Meewasin trail, sidewalk and street for public safety.

 Construction to remediate the slope, Saskatchewan Crescent and the upper and lower Meewasin Trails began in August 2016.
-The majority of the work was completed by mid-November 2016.
-This has included:
+The majority of the work was completed by mid-November 2016 with final constructing completed in August 2017.
+Construction included:

 - Installing H-piles, a concrete lagging retaining wall, and sub-drainage

-- First layer of thin pavement on Saskatchewan Crescent above the retaining wall
+- Repaving Saskatchewan Crescent and the Upper Meewasin Trail above the retaining wall

 - Rehabilitating the lower slope